gogeekness/Terraform_Lustre/README.md

 1. `sudo apt install ansible`

 ### The base diskimage and snapshot
 If you entend to use this image and snapshot, be aware that the build in user is `ec-user`.
 Once you are in the VMs update the active users, the Ansibel code will do that.
-I included my ZFS install commands so you can create your ZFS installation on Alma8
+I included my ZFS install commands so you can create your ZFS installation on Alma8 The snapshot should have python3 set to verion 3.11
+*  Do it here with the snap shot as updating through the client (Bastion) is more involved.
+*  Do it here one and then use the snapshot as a template for the other servers.

 ### Bash adn command line